-This PCR was developed in order to enable publication of Environmental Product Declarations (EPD) for this the product category of efficient heat transfer fluids based on ISO 14025, ISO 14040/14044 and other relevant standards to be used in different applications and target audiences.
+This PCR was developed in order to enable publication of Environmental Product Declarations (EPD) for this product category based on ISO 14025, ISO 14040/14044 and other relevant standards to be used in different applications and target audiences.
+No PCRs have been possible to identify for the product category in other programmes based on ISO 14025.